Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-69-lockdown.md

 ***Master Sergeant Timothy "Tiny" Walsh***

-"You’ve been smellin’ the most *smuggest* all day, Cousin…"
+"You’ve been smellin’ the most *smuggest* all day, Cousin..."

 Regaari chittered and set his ears to a *dangerously* cocky angle.
 Brave of him, given that Daar had his *Warhorse-crushing* legs wrapped firmly around the (comparatively) tiny guy’s hips.
 "Just satisfied with a job well done."

 "Oh?"
 There was a heavy thump as Daar’s tail beat a rhythm against Adam’s legs. "‘Ya finally git one up on ‘yer not-so-secret recruiting project?"

-"I couldn’t *possibly* comment…"
+"I couldn’t *possibly* comment..."

 "Uh-huh.
-‘Yer lucky I got my aggression out… What’re we watchin’ today, anyway?
+‘Yer lucky I got my aggression out...
+What’re we watchin’ today, anyway?
 This a bad movie night, or a good movie night?"

 "Coin came down on good movies," Walsh told them.
-"Thank fuck…I was gettin’ sick of that bad movie streak."
+"Thank fuck...
+I was gettin’ sick of that bad movie streak."

 "Aww."
 Daar chittered at his own feigned disappointment, but settled amicably as deep into the couch as its firm and unyielding substance would allow.
 "Old or new?"